 Download the Handbook here.

-Request a copy of the GM i-THRIVE Youth Mental Health Arts and Culture Evaluation Kit to demonstrate impact – free to use and database available to organisations within Greater Manchester.
+Request a copy of the GM i-THRIVE Youth Mental Health Arts and Culture Evaluation Kit to demonstrate impact using mixed methods – free to use and database available to organisations within Greater Manchester.

 Read more.. and get involved